Alymantara/pydoppler/README.md

   At the moment, there are many features that haven't been implemented.
 However, the code will be updated continuously.
 If you have any queries/comments/bug report please send an e-mail to:
-   * jvhs (at) st-andrews.ac.uk
+   * jvhs1 (at) st-andrews.ac.uk

   If you make use of this software, please acknowledge the original code and this repository:
    * Spruit 1998, arXiv, astro-ph/9806141 (https://ui.adsabs.harvard.edu/abs/1998astro.ph..6141S/abstract)

   ## Requirements & Installation

   The doppler tomography code is written in fortran.
-Please ensure that you have a fortran compiler installed, in particular gfortran.
+Please ensure that you have a fortran compiler installed.
   At the moment, only gfortran is supported.